 - • Access to other services offered by KTC, including individual outpatient therapy, family therapy, couples counseling, and diagnostic interviews

 "We worry about what a child will become tomorrow, yet we forget that he is someone today." — Stacia Tauscher

-She believes that children benefit greatly by participating in Kaleidoscope’s structured social skills groups.
-She believes that many clients experience increased positive self-image, as well as improved constructive communication and coping skills as they strive together reaching collaborative treatment goals.
-Liz firmly believes that learning socialization skills and gaining mastery to communicate and play effectively with their peers, families and communities facilitates their holistic growth.
+Liz believes that many clients experience increased positive self-image, as well as improved constructive communication and coping skills as they strive together to reach collaborative treatment goals.
+Liz firmly believes that learning positive, assertive communication skills provides relief for many symptoms experienced with ongoing depression and anger.
+She strives to teach clients how to communicate, play, and work effectively with their peers, families and communities, while striving to facilitate their holistic growth.

 In addition to currently seeking certification in Grief Counseling, she provides therapeutic services for those with ADHD, anger management, anxiety, autism, depression, bipolar disorder, oppositional defiance disorder, and post-traumatic stress disorder.
 She has a passion for working with children, adolescents, and adults who have been traumatized.
 She provides counseling in group, family, couples, and individual settings.
 She structures children and adolescent sessions both individually and with family sessions to achieve optimal outcomes.
 She believes that it often requires the efforts of an entire family to achieve real change, while also emphasizing that, “while you can only change yourself… if one person changes in a family system, everyone else must adapt as well”.